Nekopara: Vol. 1

 Kashou Minaduki is an aspiring chef who moves away from home to open his own confection shop.
 While he is unpacking in his new shop, he discovers that two of his family catgirls, Chocola and Vanilla, came along with him by hiding in cardboard boxes.
 After the two catgirls convince Kashou to let them stay and live with him, the three of them work together to run his shop, La Soleil.
 During the story, Kashou receives a couple of visits from his younger sister Shigure and the other four catgirls owned by their family.

 Vol. 2

 Shigure and the other four catgirls, Maple, Cinnamon, Coconut and Azuki, begin working at La Soleil.
-This part focuses primarily on the contentious relationship between Coconut and Azuki, who struggle to find their place at the shop.
+This volume focuses primarily on the contentious relationship between Coconut and Azuki, who struggle to find their place at the shop.

 Vol. 3

 The story of La Soleil continues.
-This part focuses primarily on the strong relationship between Maple and Cinnamon, as Maple tries to make a dream come true.
+This volume focuses primarily on the strong relationship between Maple and Cinnamon, as Maple tries to make a dream come true.

 Vol. 4

 La Soleil and the Minaduki family prepare to enter the Christmas season.
-This part focuses primarily on Kashou and figuring out what baking truly means to him so he can do his mentor proud and earn the approval of his father.
+This volume focuses primarily on Kashou and figuring out what baking truly means to him so he can do his mentor proud and earn the approval of his father.

 Extra

-Taking place six months before Vol 1, this part focuses on the Minaduki household back when Chocola and Vanilla were kittens struggling to adapt to the family.
+Taking place six months before Vol 1, this game focuses on the Minaduki household back when Chocola and Vanilla were kittens struggling to adapt to the family.

+After

+Taking place in the Summer Months, This volume focuses on the Minaduki household heading to Hawaii and the blooming of the relationship between brother Kashou and sister Shigure, as well as the rivalry of love between Shigure and Fraise.